Skip to content

 • secret:<namespace>/<secret_name>#<field> - Use credentials stored in the field field from secret secret_name in namespace namespace.

 • pullsecret:<namespace>/<secret_name> - Use credentials stored in the secret secret_name in namespace namespace.
-The secret is treated as Docker pull secret, that is, it must have a valid Docker config in JSON format in the field .dockerconfigjson.
+The secret is treated as a Docker pull secret, that is, it must have a valid Docker config in JSON format in the field .dockerconfigjson.

 • env:<variable_name> - Use credentials supplied by the environment variable named variable_name.
 This can be a variable that is i.e. bound from a secret within your pod spec.

 • ext:<path_to_script> - Use credentials generated by a script.
 The script to execute must be specified using an absolute path, and must have the executable bit set.
 The script is supposed to output the credentials to be used as a single line to stdout, in the format <username>:<password>.
-Please note that the script will be executed every time Argo CD Image Updater goes to find a new version, and credentials will not be cached.
+Please note that the script will be executed every time the Argo CD Image Updater goes to find a new version, and credentials will not be cached.
 If you want it to execute only once and cache credentials, you should configure this secret on the registry level instead.

 In case of secret or envreferences, the data stored in the reference must be in format <username>:<password>